lmc2179/lmc2179.github.io/_posts/2023-09-24-seychelles.md

 This doesn't usually answer our question, though.
 Model selection tells us which choice is the best among the available options, but it's unclear whether even the best one is actually good enough to be useful.
 I myself have had the frustrating experience of performing an in-depth model selection process, only to realize at the end that all my careful optimizing has given me a model which is better than the baseline, but still so bad at predicting that it is unusable for any practical purpose.

-So, back to our questions.
+So, back to our question.
 What does "accurate enough to be useful" mean, exactly?
 How do we know if we're there?

 We could try imposing a rule of thumb like "your MSE must be this small", but this seems to require context.
 After all, different tasks require different levels of precision in the real world - this is why dentists do not (except in extreme situations) use jackhammers, preferring tools with a diameter measured in millimeters.